Natanan-Tirasukvongsa/FRA502-service-robot-navigation/README.md

 *note*
 1. there are 4 rooms such as living room, kitchen, toilet and bedroom
 2. you must pronouce clearly
-3. if cannot run this file, you can run thisfile in visual studio (or other IDE). another way in third terminal, try :
+3. if cannot run this file, you can run this file in visual studio (or other IDE). another way in third terminal, try :
 ~~~
 $ roscd dd_sim/script/
 $ chmod +x dd_voice.py